nthallap/python-selenium/README.md

-# Hellow friends this is a site for learning selenium with git
+Hello all.
+I am learning selenium with python.
-fel free to use it
+It is pretty simple and easy.